(Jump to Fall Term)

 More than simply a tissue within our bodies, the human skeleton is gateway into narratives of the past--from the evolution of our species to the biography of individual past lives.
 Through lecture and hands-on laboratory, students will learn the complete anatomy of the human skeleton, with an emphasis on the human skeleton in functional and evolutionary perspective.
 We will also explore forensic and bioarchaeological approaches to the skeleton.
 By the course conclusion, students will be able to conduct basic skeletal analysis and will be prepared for more advanced studies of the skeleton from medical, forensic, archaeological, and evolutionary perspectives.
 Enrollment limited to 20.
 Not open to first year students.
 Instructor permission required.
-MWF 11:00-11:50.
-Instructor: Alyce de Carteret.
+TTh 9am-10:20am.
+Instructor: Andrew Scherer.

 Interested students must register for GEOL 1320.

 Introduction to the concepts of geospatial analysis and digital mapping.
-The principles of spatial data structures, coordinate systems, database development and design, and techniques of spatial analysis are learned.
-This is an applied course, primarily using ESRI-based geographic information system software.
+The principles of spatial data structures, coordinate systems, and database design are covered.
+Related work in image databases also discussed.
+Extensive hands-on training in ESRI-based geographic information system software will be provided.
 Focal point of class is the completion of student-selected research project employing GIS methods.
-Enrollment limited to 10 in each section.
-Permission by an application provided by the instructor (to be requested through email).
-S/NC.
 Instructor: Lynn Carlson.

 A training class in field and laboratory techniques.
 Topics include the nature of field archaeology, excavation and survey methodologies, archaeological ethics, computer technologies (such as GIS), and site and artifact analysis and conservation.
 Students will act as practicing archaeologists through the investigation of local historical and archaeological sites in the College Hill area (e.g. the First Baptist Church of America and the John Brown House).
-M 3:00-5:30.
-Instructor: Miriam Rothenberg.
+W 3:00-5:30.
+Instructor: Alex Marko.

 Primarily for Graduates